 Open Poplar offers underused assets to the community, mapping spaces such as garages, storage units and sheds and providing an online search tool for local people.
 Anyone can submit ideas for repurposing spaces via a simple online form.
 The Accents Team then explore opportunities for implementation, but the projects are driven and delivered by the applicants themselves, who include new and existing residents, as well as organisations based across Poplar and East London.
 To date, the initiative has produced London’s first Haitian café, a pub in a disused shop and the conversion of an empty basement in a block of flats into artist studios.

-Open Poplar also identified 101 disused garages, which have become central to Fashioning Poplar: a £5.5 million regeneration project, part funded by the GLA, led by Poplar HARCA and bringing in stakeholders from London College of Fashion and the Trampery.
+Open Poplar also identified 101 disused garages, which have become central to Poplar Works: a £5.5 million regeneration project, part funded by the GLA, led by Poplar HARCA and bringing in stakeholders from London College of Fashion and the Trampery.

 Fashion has been present in Poplar since the rag trade of the 1900s; high levels of skill, ambition and interest in the sector remain.
 Drawing on this industrial heritage, the garages will be converted into a fashion hub offering training, manufacturing, technology and affordable studio space, complemented by an accessible café, garden and event space.

 Poplar Works sites lie both sides of the busy A12, a motorway that slices Poplar in two.
 As the project evolves, the ambition is for this piece of major infrastructure to transform: both physically via planned additional crossings and footbridges, and in the public imagination as the road becomes associated with a high street feel.